withrvr/LeetCode/Problem/Medium/101-200/198. House Robber/readme.md

   - not changing arr value
 - _c ..... **fastest / cleanest**
   - using start as 0, 0
+  - for each
+  - _c.py ... more clean and to understand more better

 ## % 2 ... logic